ARMmbed/mbed-client-example-6lowpan/README.md

 2. Copy the binary to the USB mass storage root of the FRDM-K64F development board.
 It will be automatically flashed to the target MCU.
 After flashing, the board will restart itself.
 Press the **Reset** button of the development board if it does not restart automatically.

-4. The program begins execution and will start registration to the mDS.
+4. The program starts up and will begin registration with mDS.

 5. After a successful registration, the program will automatically start sending observations every 10 seconds.

 ## Test usage

-* Make sure that mDS and Connected Home app are up and running.
+* Make sure that mDS and the Connected Home app are up and running.

-* On the server side where the mDS is running, open a browser tab and type:
+* On the server side where mDS is running, open a browser tab and type:

 	```